coverclock/com-diag-codex/README.md

     git checkout 48.4.0
     make pristine depend all

-Clone and build Codex, a library I wrote, choosing the FLAVOR of OpenSSL library you want to use.
+Clone and build Codex, a library I wrote, choosing the !FLAVOR! of OpenSSL library you want to use.

     cd